SamFrier/AnsibleExperiments/readme.md

 ## Installation & Setup

-Ansible can easily be installed via a package manager such as apt-get or yum:
+Ansible can easily be installed via a package manager such as `apt-get`:

     ~$ sudo apt-get install -y ansible

+or `yum`:

     ~$ sudo yum install -y ansible

-Alternatively you can use pip, Python’s package manager:
+Alternatively you can use `pip`, Python’s package manager:

     ~$ sudo pip install ansible